-National Healthcare Decisions Day is in fact an entire week, starting today, April 16.
+National Healthcare Decisions Day is in fact an entire week in April.
 Think of it as an opportunity to procrastinate a bit and still take care of some of most important documents one can fill out, according to two men who have filled out more than their share in their long, productive lives.

 Lamar Daniels, 83, is combat veteran of the Korean and Vietnam wars who later worked on military radar installations in Alaska.
 He lives independently in a Colorado Springs senior-living facility now, where he and other veterans swap stories.
 Daniels happened to pick up a flyer about UCHealth’s Advance Care Planning Program when visiting with UCHealth Memorial Hospital cardiologist Dr. David Rosenbaum and has since become a beneficiary of—as well as an evangelist for—the program.

 Tigrio Guajardo, 79, also a veteran, lives in Aurora with wife Victoria, 80.
 Spurred on by their participation in an innovative study by UCHealth geriatrician Dr. Hillary Lum, the Guajardos last week got their health care decisions in order.

 Have a plan

 Advance care planning is about helping ensure that the right people are making the right health care decisions in the event that one can’t make them for oneself.
 This week, to mark the big “day,” UCHealth’s Advance Care Planning Support Team, in partnership with the Office of Patient Experience and UCH Palliative Care champions and volunteers, will have information tables in the Courtyard Café and Garden View Café from 10 a.m. to 2 p.m. all week.

 As the National Healthcare Decisions Day website puts it, “It always seems too early, until it’s too late.”
 Lum couldn’t agree more.